Skip to content

 When you trigger the Prepare Content Action, Blacklake:

-- Diffs the content first.
-Because most content already exists in the lake, Blacklake compares what you’re sending with what it already knows and pre-fills the parts that haven’t changed.
+1. Diffs the content first.
+Because most content already exists in the lake, Blacklake compares what you are sending with what it already knows and pre-fills the parts that have not changed.
 Only new or updated units require further processing.

 The result is context-aware leveraging far more powerful than classical fuzzy matching and more relevant than vector-based matching.